CycloneDX/cyclonedx-python/README.md

 * Python `^3.8`

-However, there are older versions of this plugin available, which support Python `>=2.7`.
+However, there are older versions of this tool available, which support Python `>=2.7`.

 ## Installation